Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 alpha / dominance / socials https://en.wikipedia.org/wiki/Kasakela_chimpanzee_community
 amity-enmity complex https://en.m.wikipedia.org/wiki/Amity-enmity_complex
-Anna Karenina principle https://en.wikipedia.org/wiki/Anna_Karenina_principle asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! aunt sally = an argument or idea that is easily refutable and set up to invite criticism https://en.wikipedia.org/wiki/Aunt_Sally autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade = a self-reinforcing cycle that creates collective beliefs.
+Anna Karenina principle https://en.wikipedia.org/wiki/Anna_Karenina_principle applied = vs. theoric. practical.
+Not always need to be an expert / scientist / priest.
+Applying (citizen, engineer, lay) is complementary and can be, at times, more useful/concrete than expertise ("perché") asshole (https://en.wikipedia.org/wiki/The_No_Asshole_Rule) Insults, Violation of personal space, Unsolicited touching, Threats, Sarcasm, Flames, Humiliation, Shaming, Interruption, Backbiting, Glaring, Snubbing BUT not spineless! at the table or on the table? attention attention -- economy aunt sally = an argument or idea that is easily refutable and set up to invite criticism https://en.wikipedia.org/wiki/Aunt_Sally autocracy https://en.wikipedia.org/wiki/Autocracy availability cascade = a self-reinforcing cycle that creates collective beliefs.
 An idea will gain traction once it enters the mainstream, which triggers a chain reaction, which causes lots of people to adopt it not because it’s true but because it’s popular.